shenweihai1/leetcode/recap/Google_pre.md

 ```
 1. How many interns does the Google need for this summer
 2. How to decide which people to which department
+3. What department is best option for me to get in
 ```

 ##### 面试